jfpettit/reflo/README.md

 # rlpack-tf

+**Note: there is an issue with the MPI parallelization in this code.
+Running an algorithm on a single CPU appears to work and yield satisfactory performance.
+However, when the number of CPUs is set to more than one, performance degrades.
+I'm working on a solid confirmation that the single-CPU code is correct and then will find and fix the error with running across multiple CPUs.**

 This repository contains implementations of some reinforcement learning algorithms.
 The pytorch version of rlpack is [here](https://github.com/jfpettit/rl-pack) but it is targeted mainly at simplicity and clarity so that beginners can easily understand the code. rlpack-tf focuses more on performance, but also still tries to maintain readability.
 Much of the code is inspired by OpenAI's SpinningUp [course](https://spinningup.openai.com/en/latest/index.html).
 In the future, I'll update it for [TensorFlow 2.0](https://www.tensorflow.org/) and for the resulting update of DeepMind's Sonnet [library](https://sonnet.readthedocs.io/en/latest/).

 Currently this code includes implementations of [Advantage Actor Critic (A2C)](https://openai.com/blog/baselines-acktr-a2c/) and [Proximal Policy Optimization (PPO)](https://openai.com/blog/openai-baselines-ppo/).
 The SpinningUp page also includes clear, concise algorithm explanations.